wandiliu/El/README.md

 The langauge updates rendered her internals less elegant, but I think – hope – they make Ellie more fun than Eliza ever was.

 ### Modding Ellie
 If you'd like to dive into Ellie's innerworkings, [ellie.py](https://github.com/christinac/ellie-slack/blob/master/plugins/ellie/ellie.py) is your file.
-Push changes back, in a branch, if you think others will appreicate your wit.
+Push changes back here, in a branch, if you think others will appreicate your wit.

 ### Dependencies
 * [websocket-client](https://pypi.python.org/pypi/websocket-client/)